Have you ever wondered how to become a defense attorney? Wonder no more!

 Graduate with a bachelor’s degree

-Generally, you’ll need to obtain your bachelor’s degree from an accredited university before attending law school.
+Generally, before you can practice law, you’ll need to obtain your bachelor’s degree from an accredited university.

 Why “generally?”
-Some law schools in the United States do not require an undergraduate degree to apply, though, for the most part, it’s an essential requirement when becoming a lawyer.
+Some law schools in the United States do not require an undergraduate degree to apply, though, for the most part, it’s an essential requirement when becoming a defense attorney or any lawyer.
 Check with the law school (or schools) of your choice before making any assumptions about their requirements.

 Traditionally, political science, criminal justice (particularly relevant if you intend to become a criminal defense lawyer), history, and philosophy have been popular undergraduate degrees among hopeful law students.